Vigilante 8: Game Boy Color version

 The Game Boy Color (GBC) version features five levels, each one from the console versions: Casino City, Hoover Dam, Oil Fields, Ski Resort, and Valley Farms.
 The game also features five game modes, each one essentially identical, with only minor changes.
 The game's main story mode, Road Trip, takes the player through each level.
 The game features three difficulty levels.
 The player can choose from five different weapons, as well as a unique weapon assigned to each character.
 The game features digitized audio and voiceovers, as well as a two-player mode made possible with the use of a Game Link Cable.
 Unlike the console versions, environments in the GBC version are not destructible.
 The game features force feedback built into the cartridge.

 Plot

-Set in an alternate 1975, Australian terrorist Sid Burn is hired by OMAR to dispose of all competing oil companies in the U.S. so that OMAR can establish an oil monopoly in the country.
-After hearing reports of destruction by Sid Burn's gang, the Coyotes, a man named Convoy, a kind-hearted trucker, forms a group of his own, the Vigilantes, to combat the Coyotes and stop the tyranny of OMAR.
+Vigilante 8 is set in an alternate 1975.
+Australian terrorist Sid Burn is hired by OMAR (Oil Monopoly Alliance Regime) to dispose of all competing oil companies in the U.S. so that OMAR can establish an oil monopoly in the country.
+After hearing of reports of destruction by Sid Burn's gang, the Coyotes, a kind-hearted trucker named Convoy decides to take all matters into his own hands, forming a group of his own, the Vigilantes, to combat the Coyotes and stop the tyranny of OMAR.